Category: Uncategorized

 It’s pure happenstance.
 She ran into James and asked for his help moving some art.
 When he could not make it, he sent me instead.
 What ensued has been, so far, one of the greatest joys of my life.

-To meet someone so entirely curious and knowledgable and honest is a true treasure.
+To meet someone so entirely curious and knowledgable and honest.
 I feel lucky tonight.
 I am writing this solely for the sake of remembering.
 Oh how I hate to forget.

 I learned today that rhubarb is grown in the dark.
 A method called forcing.
 It’s kept from the sun, then fed in brief bursts of candlelight.
 The plant, searching for an absent sun, stretches so fast you can hear it.
 When done right, the result is sweeter.
 More fragile.